Big Lake is the place to be March 9-11, as more than 100 pond hockey teams from around Alaska are convening for three days of non-stop hockey action.

 The tournament began in Anchorage in 2015, as part of the city's centennial.
 After two years, the event outgrew the space and it relocated to Big Lake in 2017.
 This year's event will be held near Burkeshore Marina (3610 N. Burkeshore Drive) and kicks off Friday morning.
 There are eight divisions that span all skill levels - from under 10 to those 49 and older.

-Following the games on Friday there will be a karaoke party at the site.
+Following the Friday games, there will be a karaoke party at the site.
 On Saturday after the games conclude, the band H3 will be hosting a concert.

 Check out user images from last year's event: